 Lisa Marcolongo is the media relations and veterans specialist at The Elizabeth Hospice.
-She is an active member of the Family Life Affinity Group (FLAG) with the San Diego Veterans Coalition and is a co-chair of the San Diego County Hospice-Veteran Partnership (SDCHVP).
-Lisa is currently a co-chair of the San Diego North Business Chamber Military Advisory Committee.
+She is an active member of the San Diego Veterans Coalition, San Diego Military Family Collaborative, North San Diego Business Chamber Military Advisory Council and is a co-chair of the San Diego County Hospice-Veteran Partnership.
 The Marcolongo family was featured as one of four families in Sesame Street’s prime time show, “Coming Home: Military Families Coping with Change.”
 The TV segment and support materials help children and their families cope with injuries, visible and invisible.

 Nico Marcolongo, Senior Manager, Operation Rebound, Challenged Athletes Foundation; Officer, USMC Veteran

 Nico Marcolongo is a veteran of the Iraq conflict who served 14 years as a marine officer.
 He leads the CAF Operation Rebound program for injured veterans and first responders and is also the founder of the Buddy Bowl Charity Flag Football Tournament Series.
 Nico is an original member of the GI Film Festival San Diego Advisory Committee.